Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-java-webapp-sample/README.md

    - Replace `Enter_the_Application_Id_here` with the **Application Id**
    - Replace `Enter_the_Client_Secret_Here` with the **secret key value**

-1. If you did not use the  default redirect URIs, then you'll have to update `aad.redirectUriSignin` and `aad.redirectUriGraph` as well with the registered redirect URIs.
+1. If you did not use the  default redirect URIs, then you'll have to update `Microsoft Entra ID.redirectUriSignin` and `Microsoft Entra ID.redirectUriGraph` as well with the registered redirect URIs.
-   - You can use any host and port number, but the path must stay the same (/msal4jsample/secure/aad and /msal4jsample/graph/me) as these are mapped to the controllers that will process the requests.
+   - You can use any host and port number, but the path must stay the same (/msal4jsample/secure/Microsoft Entra ID and /msal4jsample/graph/me) as these are mapped to the controllers that will process the requests.

 1. In order to use HTTPS on localhost, you need to set up a self-signed certificate.
  - This terminal command will use Java's keytool utility to create a keystore called `keystore.p12` in the current directory, which is secured using the password `password`, and will create a cert with an alias of `testCert` and add it to the keystore.